 Furthermore, hosting platforms often come with advanced features such as podcast analytics, automatic transcription and tools for monetizing a podcast.
 These integrations can be very beneficial when starting a podcast.

 Best podcast hosting sites

 While the Wix Podcast Player isn’t a traditional hosting platform, it’s certainly one of the easiest and most stylish ways to showcase your podcast on your website, no matter where your host is.
+There are ready-made podcast website templates designed for you to easily launch.
 The best part is that the initial setup just requires your podcast’s RSS feed URL.
-From there, the Player will do the rest for you!
+From there, the Wix Podcast Player will do the rest for you.

-Wix Podcast Player is a free podcast hosting site and all features are available, without limits, at no cost.
+Wix Podcast Player is free and all features are available, without limits, at no cost.

 Feature and stream your podcasts, all in one place